 - 8 ounces fresh jalapeno peppers, stemmed and halved about 5 peppers

 - 2 ½ cups non-chlorinated water filtered or spring water (no tap water!)

-- 2 tablespoons non-iodized salt sea salt or pink salts works perfectly
+- 2 tablespoons non-iodized salt sea salt works well

 - ¼ cup honey we like to use raw